ably/spaces/README.md

 });
 ```

-The following is an example `update` event received by listeners when a user enters a space:
+The following is an example event payload received by subscribers when a user enters a space:

 ```json
 [